wondering-packet/learning-vault/Git/Exercises/E005 - Undoing changes.md

 Turn off this advice by setting config variable advice.detachedHead to false

-HEAD is now at e61ee9e test/undo: demo v1
+HEAD is now at e61ee9e test/undo: demo v1  # confirms we are now indeed at e61ee9e
+# below you can see HEAD has moved
 git log --oneline
 e61ee9e (HEAD) test/undo: demo v1
 16505b8 Revert "test/undo: commit v2"